A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 - Any movements involving the hips, knees, or ankles (standing, walking, etc.)

-Now that you understand which functions can be affected by a C8 spinal cord injury, let’s discuss possible complications and methods for recovery.
+Now that you understand which functions may be affected by a C8 spinal cord injury, let’s discuss possible complications and methods for recovery.

 C8 Spinal Cord Injury Complications